 At Old Park School our practice is supported by a range of policies and procedures.
-These are stored on our school computer system.
-A copy of key documents can be also be found in class/office-based safeguarding and risk assessment folders.
-You are welcome to view any such policy.
+These can be located on the school web-site or our school computer system.
+All Safeguarding documentation can be found in the CPOMS library along with regular updates from the Safeguarding notice board.

-All staff employed at Old Park and any adults undertaking voluntary placement at school must comply with all school policies and procedures.
+All staff employed at Old Park and any adults undertaking a voluntary placement at school must comply with all school policies and procedures.
 It is your responsibility to familiarise yourself with policies and to ensure that you understand and implement them.
 If you have any queries or concerns, it is your responsibility to raise this with the appropriate person as soon as possible.
 Failure to act in accordance with Old Park School policies and procedures could result in disciplinary action being taken including dismissal.